Dyslexia Tests and Assessments - Specialist Educational Services

 - Book a diagnostic assessment today

-At Dyslexia Tests UK, our mission is to provide excellent assessment services to help you make informed decisions about your next steps.
+At Dyslexia Tests UK, our mission is to provide an excellent assessment service, including an exceptionally thorough report with personalised recommendations, to help you make informed decisions about your next steps.
 Assessments are conducted at 62 Grasmere Gardens BR6 8HF.

-The fee for a diagnostic assessment is £500 (from October 2024).
-A deposit of £150 is required to secure your booking, with the remainder payable on the day of assessment.
-An initial consultation, Zoom introduction with the assessor, and feedback call, are all included in the fee.
+The fee for a diagnostic assessment is £550 (£200 deposit is required to secure your booking, with the remainder payable on the day of assessment).
+An initial consultation, WhatsApp introduction with the assessor, and feedback call, are all included in the fee.

 Ready to take the next steps?
 Contact us today to learn more about our services and how we can help you achieve your goals.
 Call 07933648119, email karen@dyslexiatests.uk, or scroll down for more information.
 We look forward to hearing from you!